Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Experiment

 \subsubsection{Datasets}

-We choose four point cloud video sequences from the 8iVFB dataset \cite{d20178i}, namely "Soldier," "Redandblack," "Loot," and "Longdress," as shown in Fig. \ref{fig_dataset}.
-These sequences provide comprehensive coverage of the portrait characters' entire body and allow users to observe their movements.
+We select four point cloud video sequences from the 8iVFB dataset \cite{d20178i}, namely ``Soldier'', ``Redandblack'', ``Loot'', and ``Longdress'', as shown in Fig. \ref{fig_dataset}.
+These sequences provide comprehensive coverage of the full body of the portrait characters, allowing users to observe their movements.
 During the model training phase, we allocate 900, 150, and 150 frames for training, validation, and testing, respectively.
-For each video, we conduct experiments using 10, 20, and 30 tiles ($m={10,20,30}$) to analyze their effect on viewport prediction.
+We conduct experiments on three networks (STVP, RandLANet, BAAF-Net) using 12, 20, and 36 3D blocks ($M={12,20,36}$) to analyze the impact of varying the number of 3D blocks on viewport prediction.

 We recruit 40 student volunteers (25 males and 15 females) for our experiment to view point cloud videos using HMDs.
-The experiment requires participants to experience a 6DoF immersive experience and explore areas of interest in a way they deem appropriate during the viewing process.
+The experiment requires participants to experience a 6DoF immersive environment and explore areas of interest in a manner they deem appropriate during the viewing process.
 The head trajectories of all participants are meticulously recorded throughout the entire duration of the video.
+Fig. \ref{map} illustrates the viewpoint heatmaps of users as they view different frames of the point cloud video.